flaviodelgrosso/electron-forge-react-vite-boilerplate/README.md

 ## 📄 License

-This project is licensed under the [ISC License](./LICENSE) - feel free to use it for your own projects!
+This project is licensed under the [MIT License](./LICENSE) - feel free to use it for your own projects!

 ---